-The liable entity must pay any surrender fees within 28 days to avoid incurring a debt to the Commonwealth.
+The liable entity must pay any surrender fees within 28 days to avoid incurring a debt.

-For LGCs surrendered during the allowable refund period to obtain a refund for a paid large-scale generation shortfall charge, an administration fee is withheld from the amount to be refunded.
+For LGCs surrendered to obtain a refund for a paid large-scale generation shortfall charge, an administration fee is withheld from the amount to be refunded.
 The calculation of the administration fee is set out in sub-regulation 28(5) of the Renewable Energy (Electricity) Regulations 2001.

 About The Clean Energy Regulator

 Carbon Farming Initiative